sujalbafna/Timely-Tables/README.md

-Overview
-This project automates the generation of academic timetables for educational institutions.
-It schedules lectures and labs for multiple divisions while ensuring conflict-free assignments of subjects and faculties.
-The program offers user-friendly inputs, displays the timetables in the console, and exports them to a color-coded Excel file.

-Features
-1) Custom Inputs: Configure divisions, time slots, subjects, faculties, and labs.
-2) Randomized Scheduling: Ensures balanced subject and faculty distribution.
-3) Conflict-Free Assignments: Prevents faculty overlap across slots.
-4) Export to Excel: Saves timetables in a formatted, color-coded Excel file.
-    Yellow: Lunch breaks.
-    Green: Lab sessions.
-    Blue: Regular subjects.
+This project automates the creation of academic timetables for educational institutions, ensuring conflict-free scheduling of subjects, faculties, and labs across multiple divisions.
+The program allows users to input division names, time slots, subjects, and faculties, then generates randomized yet balanced timetables that avoid faculty overlaps.
+Timetables are displayed in the console for quick review and saved as a formatted Excel file, featuring color coding for easy interpretation—yellow for lunch breaks, green for lab sessions, and blue for regular subjects.
+With its user-friendly interface and robust scheduling logic, this tool simplifies timetable management.
+It requires Python and libraries like pandas and openpyxl for operation.
+Users can clone the repository, run the script, and follow on-screen prompts to create and export timetables effortlessly.